andreworba01/IAFP_2026_Competition/README.md

 > *Univariate effect size analysis revealed that Listeria presence was negatively associated with semi-natural land cover (e.g., shrubland), while positively associated with soil moisture and managed land-use types, particularly cropland and pasture.
 However, substantial overlap in predictor distributions between presence and absence groups indicates that Listeria occurrence is not driven by single-variable thresholds, but rather by multivariate and nonlinear interactions, justifying the use of tree-based ensemble models for predictive modeling.*
 ---
 <img width="2306" height="1238" alt="image" src="https://github.com/user-attachments/assets/cc47b825-cea6-486b-a40d-c3033fd27158" />
+#### Figure 1.
+Spatial distribution of Listeria soil samples across the United States.
+Geographic distribution of soil sampling locations included in the study.
+Each point represents an individual soil sample, with color indicating Listeria presence (1) or absence (0).
+State boundaries are shown for reference.
+Sampling locations are unevenly distributed across the continental United States, reflecting differences in regional sampling intensity.

+---
 <img width="2306" height="1238" alt="Rplot55" src="https://github.com/user-attachments/assets/84f5eba6-67cb-4dc3-bd9b-788cd56e4fd9" />
+#### Figure 2.
+Spatial distribution of Listeria soil samples incorporating elevation
+Spatial distribution of soil samples across the continental United States, with point color indicating Listeria presence (1) or absence (0) and point size proportional to sampling site elevation (m).
+State boundaries are shown for geographic context.
+This visualization highlights heterogeneity in both sampling elevation and Listeria occurrence across regions.

 <img width="2306" height="1238" alt="image" src="https://github.com/user-attachments/assets/e0fb4600-2640-4b32-8d81-65b6a7ec9287" />
+#### Figure 3.
+State-level prevalence of Listeria presence
+State-level prevalence of Listeria presence estimated from soil samples aggregated by U.S. state.
+Prevalence is calculated as the proportion of samples positive for Listeria within each state.
+States with no available samples are shown in grey.
+Differences in prevalence should be interpreted with caution due to variability in sample size across states.